Introduction

 Clouds Rest One of my favorite hikes.
 You have two options.
 Either way you can do a round trip or hike from one trailhead to another.

 1) From Tioga Road The hike to Clouds Rest is a 13.5 mile (21 km) round-trip trail that starts from the Sunrise Lakes trailhead on Tioga Road near Tenaya Lake.
-The trail climbs 3,152 feet(961 m) to the summit of Clouds Rest, where you can enjoy breathtaking views of Half Dome, Yosemite Valley, and the High Sierra.
+The trail climbs 3,152 feet (961 m) to the summit of Clouds Rest, where you can enjoy breathtaking views of Half Dome, Yosemite Valley, and the High Sierra.
 The trail is considered hard and takes about 5 hours to complete.
 You need a permit.

 2) From Happy Isle trailhead.
 The hike to Clouds Rest from Happy Isle is a long and strenuous trail that covers 10.4 miles (16.7 km), one way, and 6,348 feet (1934 m) of elevation gain.
 It follows the Mist Trail and the John Muir Trail to reach the summit of Clouds Rest, where you can enjoy panoramic views of Half Dome and the Yosemite Valley.
 The hike takes about 12 hours to complete and requires a permit.

-John Muir Trail (JMT) The JMT hike from Yosemite National Park is a 211 mile (339 km) trail that follows the John Muir Trail from Yosemite Valley to Mount Whitney, the highest point in the contiguous United States.
+John Muir Trail (JMT) The JMT hike from Yosemite National Park is a 211 miles (339 km) trail that follows the John Muir Trail from Yosemite Valley to Mount Whitney, the highest point in the contiguous United States.
 The hike passes through scenic landscapes, such as waterfalls, granite cliffs, alpine lakes, and mountain peaks.
 The hike is considered hard and takes about 3 to 4 weeks to complete.
 You need a wilderness permit to start the hike from Yosemite.

 For those of you who want an adventure but not the hassle of carrying a tent, the High Sierra Camps are a great alternative.
 There are five camps and reservations are made in a lottery.